The Best Five Star Restaurants in the World

 Chef Thomas Keller is well known for being the only American chef awarded with three simultaneous Michelin Stars for his three restaurants.
 One of them, Per Se, located in the bustling New York City on the fourth floor of the Times Warner Building in Columbus Circle, is iconic in the world due to its daily special tasting menus – in which no single ingredient is repeated during the meal.

 What Per Se tries to achieve is a cuisine based on a philosophy of the present moment, with unique dishes that never repeat themselves.
 Keller took everything about Per Se to the level of art, with precise sourcing and seasonality.
+If you want an unforgettable dining experience in the heart of New York, this is as good as it gets.
+Otherwise, you might decide to try a meal delivery service.

 3. Eleven Madison Park – New York City